ensembleanalytics/ensembleci/SETUP.md

 ## Self Managed Deployment With Docker

-The reccomended route for a self managed deployment is to use Docker.
+The recommended route for a self managed deployment is to use Docker.

 ### Prerequisites